 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each Discussion will require the student to research and participate in topical and theoretical discussions regarding counseling.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads in each Discussion.
 The first three Discussions will have word counts of 500 words for the thread and 250 for each reply.
 The final Discussion will have word counts of 400 words for the thread and 200 words for each reply.
 Citations are expected and must be written in current Turabian format.

-The Student will read Module 1: Week 1 readings from their textbooks.
-The student will elaborate on one topic of interest from their readings.
-The student is expected to contribute to the topic by adding insights on how the topic of interest applies to their worldview in the field of Christian Counseling.
+The student will read Module 1: Week 1 readings from the textbooks.
+The student will elaborate on one topic of interest from the readings.
+The student is expected to contribute to the topic by adding insights on how the topic of interest applies to his/her worldview in the field of Christian Counseling.
 This assignment will be a minimum word count of 700 words.

-The student will write 2, 4-MAT Chapter Reviews for 2 of the required textbooks for this course.
-The student will choose 1 chapter per textbook to review.
-The first 4-MAT Chapter Review will cover 1 chapter in the Clinton & Hawkins (2011) textbook, and the second 4-MAT Chapter Review will cover 1 chapter in the Townsend (2009) textbook.
+The student will write two 4-MAT Chapter Reviews for two of the required textbooks for this course.
+The student will choose one chapter per textbook to review.
+The first 4-MAT Chapter Review will cover one chapter in the Clinton & Hawkins (2011) textbook, and the second 4-MAT Chapter Review will cover one chapter in the Townsend (2009) textbook.
 Each review must be 4–6 pages (excluding the title page and bibliography).
 Use of current Turabian format, correct grammar, and correct spelling is required.